syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-for-group.md

 {% endtabs %}

-The following code example provides supporting methods for the above code.
+The following code example provides supporting methods for the previous code.

 {% tabs %}